 - SKU template and directory structure built

-- study Shopify template customization
+- studied Shopify template customization

 - 6 product drafts created but only placeholder stubs